AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

             acsDeliveryTracking = "on";
         }
         if (deliveryId != nil && broadlogId != nil && acsDeliveryTracking?.caseInsensitiveCompare("on") == ComparisonResult.orderedSame) {

+            //If you are using ACPCore v2.3.0 or later, use the next line.

+                ACPCore.collectMessageInfo(["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"7"])

+            //Else comment out the above line and uncomment the line below

-             ADBMobile.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"7"]) }
+                ACPCore.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"7"])
+            }
         completionHandler([.alert,.sound])
     }
 ```

 ### How to implement click tracking {#push-click-tracking-iOS}

-For click tracking, you will have to send value "2" for action when calling **[!UICONTROL trackAction()]** function.
+For click tracking, you will have to send value "2" for action when calling `collectMessageInfo()` or `trackAction()` functions.
 For deliveries created before 21.1 release or deliveries with custom template, refer to this [section](../../administration/using/push-tracking.md#about-push-tracking).

 ```